isomerpages/nyp-wpl/_framework/02b-leadership-implementation.md

 <img src="/images/implementation/leadership.jpg">

-#### Leadership policies and practices that can promote a learning culture include:
+#### **Leadership policies and practices that can promote a learning culture include:**

-- Strengthening the skill of managers to coach, mentor and motivate employees to learn
+- Strengthening the skill of managers to coach, mentor and motivate staff to learn
-- Encouraging and supporting employees in their personal learning and development
+- Encouraging and supporting staff in their personal learning and development
 - Providing platforms and resources that support learning
 - Supporting peer learning at work
-- Assessing the impact of learning on employees
+- Assessing the impact of learning on staff